opentoonz/opentoonz_docs/source/installing_opentoonz.rst

 1. Right-click on the OpenToonz.pkg file in Finder & select Open.

-2. Select Continue.
+2. Press the Continue button.
  |osx_setup_2|

-3. Choose the language & select Continue.
+3. Choose a language and press the Continue button.
  |osx_setup_3|

-4. Agree to the license agreement.
+4. Press the Agree button to accept the OpenToonz Terms of Use.
  |osx_setup_4|

-5. Select the install destination (will be Macintosh HD unless multiple disks are available) and select Continue.
+5. Select the install destination (will be Macintosh HD unless multiple disks are available) and press the Continue button.
  |osx_setup_5|

-6. Select Install.
+6. Press the Install button to start the installation process with the chosen settings.
  |osx_setup_6|

-7. Select Close to finish the installation process.
+7. Press the Close button to exit the installer.
  |osx_setup_7|